 - % of Grand Total: Shows each value as a percentage of the overall total

-- % of Column: Compares each value to the total of its column
+- % of Column: Shows each value as a percentage of its column total

-Change & Trend Aggregates
+Change and Trend Aggregates

 - % of Difference of Column: Shows percentage change between adjacent column values